The Bachelor Brushed Past Bri's Life-Altering Reveal. It's Part Of A Much Bigger Problem

 This question feels distinctly pressing during the 2021 Bachelor.
 This season has given a shocking amount of airtime to romantically inconsequential drama rather than the depth of the Bachelor’s love stories.
 Sarah Trott’s selfish behavior in “Week 3” eclipsed Matt’s one-on-one with Serena Pitt.
 “Week 4” was swallowed by fake, legitimately harmful rumors about new cast member Brittany Galvin.
 “Week 5” is bookended by the downfall of three “mean girls.”
 It is difficult to remember which dates happened during these episodes, but you probably remember who was fighting with whom.

 “Week 7,” the most impactful episode so far this season, does not let go of this myopic attitude.
-Heather’s unrequested cameo sucks up a half hour of screen time.
+Heather’s unrequested cameo sucks up a half-hour of screen time.
 Press photos reveal what could have filled that space instead: a confusingly sexy group date in a hot tub.
 These images suggest Bri and Matt’s relationship may have been the backbone of the outing.
 We see the pair holding hands in winter outfits, holding hands in a robe and tiny swim trunks respectively, and straddling each other in a hot tub.
 While they’re only snapshots of the date, the photos look romantic and sensual — like the kinds of scenes that make you actively root for a Bachelor couple.
 They could have easily informed viewers on Bri’s decision to give up her job and pick Matt (which currently lacks any real resonance since The Bachelor forgot about Bri after her season-starting one-on-one).
 But, we didn’t get them.
 We get Heather crying in Nemacolin Resort and promptly leaving.

 While previous seasons of The Bachelor weren’t perfect, we could at least recognize the stark differences between the four relationships that made it to Hometowns.
 Just last year, Madison Prewett and Victoria Fuller’s connections with Peter Weber couldn’t have seemed more different.
 But, it’s impossible to really clarify the contrasts between the way Matt feels about, say, Bri versus Serena Pitt.
 That’s a catastrophic and foundational storytelling problem.
 The lack of care for Bri’s career bombshell is simply a symptom.